 2. Collect your medical records and records supporting lost wages, if any;

 3. Collect records regarding the dog, including veterinary records;

 4. Investigate any other previous incidents involving the dog;

 6. Work diligently to ensure you get the most compensation possible for the injuries you sustained, along with your pain and suffering, the loss of enjoyment of your life, medical bills, lost wages, and any other damages you have sustained.

-We will move your claim forward and be your voice, tirelessly pursuing the compensation you deserve.
-Contact us now at (615) 541-2321 for a free, no-obligation consultation in which we will thoroughly review your claim.
+I will move your claim forward and be your voice, tirelessly pursuing the compensation you deserve.
+Contact me now at (615) 541-2321 for a free, no-obligation consultation in which I will thoroughly review your claim.